The bound mass of Dehnen models with centrally peaked star formation efficiency: Introduction

-Almost all studies investigating the evolution of star clusters consider the Plummer profile to represent the stellar density distribution.
-From the observations of molecular clouds it is known that the dense clumps density profiles resemble the power law profile with the outer slope index varying from $p=1$ up to $p=2$ \citep{Lada+2010,Kainulainen+14,PP2020}.
-So the observed gaseous clumps have rather shallow density profiles than that of the residual gas in case of the Plummer profile ($<p=3.3$).} This arises the following questions: Is it possible that stellar clusters have shallower slope of density profile than that of the Plummer profile at the time of formation before gas expulsion?
+Almost all studies investigating the evolution of star clusters using $N$-body simulations consider the Plummer profile to represent the stellar density distribution before gas expulsion \citep[][]{BK07, LeeGoodwin2016,Bek+17}.
+However, the commonly observed }gaseous clumps have rather shallow density profiles than that of the residual gas in case of the Plummer profile ($<p=3.3$).
+This arises the following questions: Is it possible that stellar clusters have shallower slope of density profile than that of the Plummer profile at the time of formation before gas expulsion?
 And if so, does it help such clusters to survive the instantaneous gas expulsion better than in case of previously considered Plummer model?
-So we decide to consider new initial conditions, using the family of Dehnen model density profiles for the stellar cluster in the series of works to model such a cluster with shallower density profile.

-In case of the Dehnen models, the power-law density profile has an outer slope of $q=4$.
-Thus the power-law index of density profile of the initial gas expected to be $p \geq 8/3 \approx 2.6$.
-Although this is still steeper than the commonly observed power law density profile for dense gas clump in molecular clouds, we think it is valuable to test the survivability of such model stellar clusters. {\bf}{ Additionally, \citet{Schneider+15} reported that they observed power law density profiles steeper than $r^{-2}$ for molecular gas clumps.

-Here we should understand that gas mass diverges when $p\leq 3$, which stands for $q\leq4.5$ assuming $q=3p/2$ according to \citet{PP13} model.
-Therefore consideration of any power law density profile with such a shallow slope will require the definition of some truncation radius, which robustly determines the outer edge of the cluster.

-In this work we study the impact of the inner and outer density slopes on the survivability of star clusters after instantaneous gas expulsion.
-We compare the survivability of model clusters with the Plummer and the Dehnen density profiles formed according to the local-density-driven clustered star-formation model of \citet{PP13}.
-We conduct direct $N$-body simulations of star cluster evolution after instantaneous gas expulsion.}